 Matthew 19:12 For there are eunuchs who were born thus from their mother’s womb, and there are eunuchs who were made eunuchs by men, and there are eunuchs who have made themselves eunuchs for the kingdom of heaven’s sake.
 He who is able to accept it, let him accept it.”

-This is not an easy lifestyle in this present world where sex, living together without marriage and all sorts of other related sins are promoted and approved of my most everyone.
-The final scripture this article will quote must be remembered when we are making decisions regarding doing what is right or giving in to wrong.
+This is not an easy lifestyle in this present world where sex, living together without marriage and all sorts of other related sins are promoted and approved of by most everyone.
+This scripture must be remembered when we are making decisions regarding doing what is right or giving in to wrong.

 Romans 8:18 For I consider that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.

 This article has presented two additional considerations all should contemplate in their spiritual study of "Divorce and Remarriage".
 One, remarriage is not automatically granted in the New Testament even when there is a valid reason for divorce.
 Automatic remarriage after divorce is the major, but invalid, assumption upon which almost all Christians base their understanding of "Divorce and Remarriage".
 Jesus negated Moses' allowance for divorce with His New Testament teachings.
 Jesus also said anyone who marries one who is divorced commits adultery.
 This broke the automatic Old Testament allowance for remarriage after divorce.
 Paul's inspired writings clarify and confirm these teachings in New Testament times.
 The second additional consideration is that divorce breaks not only the "letter of the law" as God originally intended marriage from the beginning, but divorce also breaks the "spirit of the law", divorce itself is the "spirit of adultery".